How Narrative Attack Campaigns Magnify Cyberattacks: Insights and Strategies for Defense

 • After the 2020 hack of a major social media platform, in which high-profile accounts were compromised, misinformation circulated about the attack’s scope, claiming that massive amounts of user data were also breached.

-The Anatomy of a Disinformation Cyberattack
+The Anatomy of a Narrative Cyberattack

 2. The narrative is seeded through credible vectors like social media, blogs, or media outlets.
 Hacker forums on the dark web enable coordinated dissemination for maximum impact.